Agriculture

 1. What is soil erosion?

-Soil erosion is the detachment of soil particles from one place to another place due to some natural and human causes.
+Soil erosion is the detachment of soil particles from one location to another due to natural and human causes.

 Heavy rainfall, soil erodibility and deforestation are some causes of soil erosion in India.